-3. the social, education and health history of the applicant;
+4. the social, education and health history of the applicant;

-4. the family composition (including pets), a description of the home, including sleeping areas, and the adjustment of the applicant's own children, if any;
+5. the family composition (including pets), a description of the home, including sleeping areas, and the adjustment of all children in the home, if any;

-5. the family's attitude toward accepting a foster or adopted child; the applicant(s)’ relationships with extended family, and the attitudes of extended family members toward accepting a foster or adopted child;
+6. the family's attitude toward accepting an adopted child; the applicant(s)’ relationships with extended family, and the attitudes of extended family members toward accepting an adopted child;

-6. parenting ability, including child rearing and discipline;
+7. parenting ability, including child rearing and discipline, and the family's willingness and capacity to parent children with behavioral or emotional problems;

+8. the applicants’ attitudes toward parenting a child of a different racial, ethnic or cultural background, a child with a history / family history of substance abuse, mental health or medical disabilities, or a child of a different sexual orientation than the applicants, and the resources available to support the applicants in each case;

+9. the network of personal and community supports available to support the adoptive parents and child, following placement;

-7. the family's attitude toward the birth parents of the child, and about visitation, if applicable;
+10. the family's attitude toward the birth parents of the child, and about visitation and contact, if applicable;

-8. characteristics of children desired, including age, sex, abilities or disabilities, behavior, and characteristics of children parents are not willing to foster or adopt;
+11. characteristics of children desired, including age, sex, abilities or disabilities, behavior, and characteristics of children parents are not willing to adopt;

-9. at least three written references;
+12. at least three written references, including from adult children of the applicants, if any;

-10. a written statement from a licensed physician regarding the health of each member of the household;
+13. a written statement from a licensed physician regarding the health of each member of the household;